taisukeoe/sbt-ShadowyProject/README.md

 # sbt-ShadowyProject

-`sbt-ShadowyProject` is a sbt-plugin to define multiple sbt sub-projects which share sources, resources and jars.
+`sbt-ShadowyProject` is a sbt-plugin to define an additional project which refers to another (original) project sources, resources and jars.

-You can copy(`shadow`) your sub-project(`shadowee`) into a different one(`shadower`), with modifying original settings.
+You can copy(`shadow`) your original sub-project(`shadowee`) into a different one(`shadower`), with modifying original settings.

+## Background
-This aims to split mandatory-for-build sbt settings and useful-for-maintenance ones which may have compilation overheads into each sbt sub-project.
+This aims to split sbt settings for **slightly** different purposes, even for the same sources.
+Combination is up to you - mandatory-for-build and useful-for-maintainance, safer-coding ando flexible(,but not so safe)-coding, or strict-scalacOptions and loose-scalacOptions-with-Scalafix.

+While there are tons of scalac-options which allow us to pursue safer coding, some of them might be too strict.

+For example, `-Xfatal-warnings` (or `-Werror` in Scala 2.13 or above) scalac option is widely used to escalate warnings to errors.

+It works great in situations when you want to confirm if current code is clean, such as CI.

+On the other hand, marking every unused import as an error every time seems to be a bit strict.

+Refactoring often introduces unused imports or variables, which don't have to be fixed immediately.
+Rather, it would be much easier to run Scalafix RemoveUnused rule, just before you commit your changes.

+If that's a case, you can set `-Xfatal-warnings` to your original sub-project(shadowee), and set Scalafix configuration without `-Xfatal-warnings` to your shadower project.

 ## How to use:

-Since `sbt-ShadowyProject` is not published yet, please `git clone`, `sbt publishLocal` and add following settings.

 ```
 // project/plugins.sbt
-addSbtPlugin("com.taisukeoe" % "sbt-shadowyproject" % "0.1-SNAPSHOT")
+addSbtPlugin("com.taisukeoe" % "sbt-shadowyproject" % "0.1.0-RC1")
 ```

 ```